th2-net/th2-sailfish-utils/README.md

-# th2 Sailfish Utils (3.3.4)
+# th2 Sailfish Utils (3.3.5)

 This library contains classes to convert messages from th2 to Sailfish format and vice versa.
 They are used in several th2 projects to reuse Sailfish features: message comparison, codec/connect implementations, etc.

 ## Release Notes

+### 3.3.5

++ Use newer version of `com.exactpro.sf:sailfish-core` which fixes representation of `BigDecimal` fields in string representation of `MapMessage`

 ### 3.3.4